andraugust/andraugust.github.io/quantum-3.md

 $$

-This is a complicated looking wavefunction, but its density is a simple Gaussian:
+This is a complicated looking wavefunction, but its density is a Gaussian:

 $$